t3bol90/Automatic-Music-Playlist-Continuation/README.md

 # Abstract

-Automatic music playlist continuation is a task focused on `ACM Recommender Systems Challenge 2018`.
-It is specific case of sequential recommendation problem in recommendation system.
-Solving this problem also create a formula of playlist recommendation, given a set of `P` metadata of tracks which have the similarity features, the formula need to recommend `Q` track from the dataset related to `P`.
-In `Recsys Challenge`, Spotify released a dataset for participants to train their model.
-In context of this course, we will crawl playlist metadata by using `Sporify Developer API` and crawl external  data by parsing html on Spotify web-app version.
+Automatic music playlist continuation is a task-focused on `ACM Recommender Systems Challenge 2018`.
+It is the specific case of sequential recommendation problems in the recommendation system.
+Solving this problem also creates a formula of playlist recommendation.
+Given a set of `P` metadata of tracks with similarity features, the formula needs to recommend the `Q` track from the dataset related to `P.` In `Recsys Challenge,` Spotify released a dataset for participants to train their model.
+In the context of this course, we will crawl playlist metadata by using `Spotify Developer API` and crawl external data by parsing HTML on Spotify web-app version.

 ---
 <div style="page-break-after: always"></div>

 > To teachers of this course, please read the content of this file as a navigator for this project.
-Because we split the tasks and phrases into different notebook, it's inconvenient when go to each notebook and paste them the same content.
+Because we split the tasks and phrases into different notebooks, it is inconvenient to go to each notebook and paste them into the same content.

 This report can be view at better render at [Hackmd site](https://hackmd.io/x1wAsXQeRtuhJIsQXA0r4A).